rails/globalid/README.md

 end
 ```

-After defining locators like the above URIs like "gid://foo/Person/1" and "gid://bar/Person/1" will now use the foo block locator and `BarLocator` respectively.
-Other apps will still use the default locator.
+After defining locators as above, URIs like "gid://foo/Person/1" and "gid://bar/Person/1" will now use the foo block locator and `BarLocator` respectively.
+Other apps will still keep using the default locator.

 ## License